io-sea/hestia/doc/plugins/Motr_with_hestia.md

 m0composite "$CLIENT_LADDR" "$CLIENT_HA_ADDR" "$CLIENT_PROFILE" "$CLIENT_PROC_FID"
 ```

-Use the information about the pools (noted with green in the image) to populate the `~/.hsm/config file:
+Use the information about the pools (noted with green in the image) to populate the `~/.hsm/config file`:

 ```bash
 cat ~/.hsm/config